playi/WonderPy/README.md

 # Project Status
 At an "Alpha" release.
 It's ready to be tried out by folks who are willing to live with a few more rough-edges than one would want, and ideally who can provide constructive criticism.

-## Known Issues and To-Do's
-Please see the ["Issues" in github](https://github.com/playi/WonderPy/issues) for an up-to-date list.
+Please see the ["Issues" in github](https://github.com/playi/WonderPy/issues) for an up-to-date list of known bugs and to-do items.
-As of this writing, the open issues are:

-* Only works with a single robot.
-* Only works with Python2.7.
-  The limiting factor here is getting the AdaFruit BTLE package to run under Python3.
-There's evidence this is possible.
-* Once under Python3, update the concurrency model.
-* Flesh-out inline documentation.
-* Make the pip installation more standard.
-  Currently this requires a manual install of a github-based fork of the AdaFruit package.
-* Port to Windows, Linux

 # Setup
 ## Prerequisites